y3owk1n/undo-glow.nvim/README.md

 - Buffers that are not text buffers
 - Filetypes that are passed in to be ignored

+> [!NOTE]
+> Window scoped highlight is disabled by default.
+To avoid splitted view with same buffer sharing the same highlight, you need to either set `animation.window_scoped = true` in your config, or pass `{ animation = { window_scoped = tue } }` to the cursor_moved opts.

 > [!WARNING]
 > This is not a command and it is designed to be used in autocmd callback.

+If you would like to avoid cursor_changed to highlight in other places of your code, you can add `vim.g.ug_ignore_cursor_moved = true` to any of your running function, and it will temporarily set to ignore the cursor_moved highlights.

 ```lua
 ---Cursor move command that highlights.